IMG_4933

 When Jesus died, did He descend into Hell?
 Or, did He descend into Hades?
 Is there a difference between Hell and Hades?
 What does Ephesians 4:8-10 teach exactly?
 These are questions that Christians are currently wrestling with.
 I say “currently” because as Justin Bass points out in this book, for almost all of Church history, Christians have affirmed that Christ descended somewhere when He died on the cross.

-In the Apostles’ Creed we say; “[Christ] was crucified, dead, and buried; he descended into Hades; the third day he rose again from the dead; he ascended into heaven…” Some translations of the creed say “Hell” instead of Hades.
+In the Apostles’ Creed we say; “[Christ] was crucified, dead, and buried; he descended into Hades; the third day he rose again from the dead; he ascended into heaven…” [1].
 Is this part of the creed some form of Christian mythology or lore rather than derived from biblical truth?
 Justin Bass helps explain that there is an overwhelming biblical case to be made for Christ’s descent into the Underworld upon His death.
 Even though Revelation 1:18 is part of Justin’s main argument, he does interact with other texts like 1 Peter 3:18-20, Acts 2:24-33, and others like;

 Therefore it says,